Copper(II) sulfate: Chemical properties

-Copper sulfate is commonly included in teenager chemistry sets and undergraduate experiments.
-It is often used to grow crystals in schools and in copper plating experiments, despite its toxicity.
+Copper sulfate is commonly included in teenage chemistry sets and undergraduate experiments.
+It is often used to grow crystals in schools and in Copper electroplating experiments despite its toxicity.
 Copper sulfate is often used to demonstrate an exothermic reaction, in which steel wool or magnesium ribbon is placed in an aqueous solution of CuSO4.
 It is used to demonstrate the principle of mineral hydration.
 The pentahydrate form, which is blue, is heated, turning the copper sulfate into the anhydrous form which is white, while the water that was present in the pentahydrate form evaporates.
 When water is then added to the anhydrous compound, it turns back into the pentahydrate form, regaining its blue color.
 Copper(II) sulfate pentahydrate can easily be produced by crystallization from solution as copper(II) sulfate, which is hygroscopic.

 Uses

 As a fungicide and herbicide

 Copper sulfate has been used for control of algae in lakes and related fresh waters subject to eutrophication.
 It "remains the most effective algicidal treatment".

 Bordeaux mixture, a suspension of copper(II) sulfate (CuSO4) and calcium hydroxide (Ca(OH)2), is used to control fungus on grapes, melons, and other berries.
 It is produced by mixing a water solution of copper sulfate and a suspension of slaked lime.

 A dilute solution of copper sulfate is used to treat aquarium fishes for parasitic infections, and is also used to remove snails from aquariums and zebra mussels from water pipes.
-Copper ions are highly toxic to fish, however.
+Copper ions are highly toxic to fish.
 Most species of algae can be controlled with very low concentrations of copper sulfate.

 Analytical reagent

 Several chemical tests utilize copper sulfate.
 It is used in Fehling's solution and Benedict's solution to test for reducing sugars, which reduce the soluble blue copper(II) sulfate to insoluble red copper(I) oxide.
 Copper(II) sulfate is also used in the Biuret reagent to test for proteins.

 Copper sulfate is used to test blood for anemia.
 The blood is dropped into a solution of copper sulfate of known specific gravity—blood with sufficient hemoglobin sinks rapidly due to its density, whereas blood which sinks slowly or not at all has an insufficient amount of hemoglobin.
-Clincally relevant, however, modern laboratories utilize automated blood analyzers for accurate quantitative hemoglobin determinations, as opposed to older qualitative means.
+Clinically relevant, however, modern laboratories utilize automated blood analyzers for accurate quantitative hemoglobin determinations, as opposed to older qualitative means.

 In a flame test, the copper ions of copper sulfate emit a deep green light, a much deeper green than the flame test for barium.